selimslab/selimslab.github.io/_posts/social/quotes/2019-8-3-quotes-fun.md

 Those are my principles, and if you don't like them...well I have others.

+If A is a success in life, then A equals x plus y plus z.
+Work is x; y is play; and z is keeping your mouth shut

 If you ever know a man who tries to drown his sorrows, kindly inform him his sorrows know how to swim.